jmnuf/qleei-lang/README.md

 ## User Procedures

 You can define your own procedures in QLeei by using the `proc` keyword.
-Fun fact, currently this is the only thing that requires "parsing" in the language!

 When defining a procedure you must define an expected input types and supposed output types.
 The input is type checked at RUNTIME!
 Output types are not type checked at all, they are there to make you feel better about yourself.